-Investment Manager Mandate Benchmark Objective Carnegie Global Equity MSCI AC World (NDR) To outperform the benchmark by 3-5% p.a. (gross of fees) over a typical market cycle Hosking Global Equity MSCI AC World (NDR) To outperform the benchmark by 3-5% p.a. (gross of fees) over a typical market cycle MFS Global Equity MSCI AC World (NDR) To outperform the benchmark by 2% p.a. (gross of fees) over a typical market cycle Schroders Global Equity MSCI AC World (NDR) To outperform the benchmark by 3-4% p.a. (gross of fees) over a typical market cycle BlackRock Balanced Composite benchmark To track the benchmark Aviva Investors UK Property IPD/PPFI All Balanced Funds Medium Index To outperform the benchmark by 1% p.a. over rolling 3 year periods.
-Hermes Fund Managers UK Property IPD Other Balanced Funds Index To outperform the benchmark by 0.5% p.a. on a rolling three year basis Schroders UK Property IPD UK All Balanced Funds Index To outperform the benchmark by 0.5% p.a. on a rolling three year basis CB Richard Ellis European Property UK Retails Price Index Provide investors with a return of 8-10% p.a., net of fees and expenses.
+Investment Manager Mandate Benchmark Objective Carnegie Global Equity MSCI AC World (NDR) To outperform the benchmark by 3-5% p.a. (gross of fees) over a typical market cycle Hosking Global Equity MSCI AC World (NDR) To outperform the benchmark by 3-5% p.a. (gross of fees) over a typical market cycle MFS Global Equity MSCI AC World (NDR) To outperform the benchmark by 2% p.a. (gross of fees) over a typical market cycle BlackRock Balanced Composite benchmark To track the benchmark Aviva Investors UK Property IPD/PPFI All Balanced Funds Medium Index To outperform the benchmark by 1% p.a. over rolling 3 year periods.
+Hermes Fund Managers UK Property IPD Other Balanced Funds Index To outperform the benchmark by 0.5% p.a. on a rolling three year basis Schroders UK Property IPD UK All Balanced Funds Index To outperform the benchmark by 0.5% p.a. on a rolling three year basis CB Richard Ellis European Property UK Retails Price Index (The IPD UK Pooled Property Index will also be used for comparison purposes) Provide investors with a return of 8-10% p.a., net of fees and expenses.
 Insight Asset Management UK Corporate Bonds iBoxx Sterling Non-Gilt All Maturities Index To outperform the benchmark by 0.75% p.a., net of fees Insight Asset Management Absolute Return Bonds 3 month GBP LIBOR To outperform the benchmark by 2% gross of fees Standard Life Investment Private Equity (European) MSCI World To outperform the benchmark by 5% pa over a rolling three year period.
-HarbourVest Partners Private Equity (US) MSCI World No stated objective, just to produce returns which place HarbourVest in the top quartile in the industry
+HarbourVest Partners Private Equity (US) MSCI World No stated objective, just to produce returns which place HarbourVest in the top quartile in the industry Goldman Sachs Hedge Fund of Funds 3 month USD LIBOR To outperform the benchmark by 4 - 9% p.a. net of fees